Noema-Zhao/Noema-Zhao/README.md

 - 👋 Hi, I’m @Noema-Zhao
-- 👀 I’m interested in feminism, PDE solving and climate change.
+- 🌱 I’m currently using machine learning to understand the evolution of the Earth’s surface - especially how landscapes are affected by tectonics, climate change, and life.
-- 🌱 I’m currently developing website (www.shemovied.xyz), sex-life simulation with Julia and FNO in weather forecasting.
+- 👩 I'm also developing a website tributing to the women film-makers (www.butshemovied.netlify.app).
 - 💞️ I’m looking to collaborate on all those field mentioned above.
 - 📫 How to reach me: noemazhao@gmail.com